kohler/hotcrp/devel/apidoc/users.md

 and `tags` lists the user tags the caller may see.

-When the request is made in the context of a submission the caller administers, `p` carries per-submission information keyed by submission ID — notably which PC members are `assignable` as reviewers.
+When the request is made in the context of a submission the caller administers, `p` carries per-submission information keyed by submission ID—notably which PC members are `assignable` as reviewers.

 Set `ui=1` to receive the richer representation HotCRP’s own interface uses.